-These responsibilities are performed by (i) Main Veterinary Department of the Ministry of Agriculture of the Republic of Tajikistan, (ii) Department of State Veterinary Supervision at the state border, transport and airports with its subdivisions - border veterinary control points and posts, (iii) Republican Epizootic Expedition, and (iv) Tajik Research Veterinary Institute, the Central Asian Research Foot-and-Mouth Disease Institute, and the republican, regional and district (border) veterinary laboratories.
+These responsibilities are performed by (i) Main Veterinary Department of the Ministry of Agriculture of the Republic of Tajikistan, (ii) Department of State Veterinary Supervision at the state border, transport and airports with its subdivisions - border veterinary control points and posts. (iii) Republican Epizoptic Expedition, and (iv)

+with its subdivisions - border veterinary control points and posts, (iii) Republican Epizootic Expedition, and (iv) Tajik Research Veterinary Institute, the Central Asian Research Foot-and-Mouth Disease Institute, and the republican, regional and district (border) veterinary laboratories.